 When benchmarking checkout flows for the first time back in 2012, we found that 14% of the top 100 US e-commerce sites used an accordion-style checkout.
-Accordion-style checkouts have been an ever increasing trend since then, and in 2016 we’ve found that 32% of checkout flows are accordion-style.
+Accordion-style checkouts have been an ever increasing trend since then, and in our latest checkout study we’ve found that it’s now 32% of checkout flows are accordion-style.

 However, during testing of accordion-style checkouts, we observed that this approach of “one page with expanding and collapsing sections” often cause 2 usability issues that must be actively pre-empted in order to attain a good accordion checkout performance.
 Yet, our benchmarking of accordion checkout flows among large e-commerce sites show that 75% of accordion checkout flows have major usability issues as they fail at one (or both) of these two pitfalls.
 More specifically, they either:

 - Deprive users of an ongoing review (which is the main benefit of an accordion-style design), and / or